seagullwilleatyoursandwich-netizen/Fulda-1989-Expansion-Pack/README.md

 # Attributions/Credits
 - ATLAS and his mod, Pact Increased Lethality, for the ERA framework, & numerous assets used for the T64BV/AV/BVU.
+- ATLAS for his help with backend code, (thank you cro)

 # Fulda 1989 | Expansion Pack for Gunner, HEAT, PC!